Marion Cotillard: 2010–2019: Established actress

-In 2015, Cotillard took on the role of Lady Macbeth in a film adaption of William Shakespeare's play, directed by Justin Kurzel and starring Michael Fassbender in the title role.
-The film premiered at the Cannes Film Festival and Cotillard's performance earned her a British Independent Film Award for Best Actress nomination, and high praise from critics, particularly for her "Out, Damned Spot" monologue.
+In 2015, Cotillard took on the role of Lady Macbeth in a film adaptation of William Shakespeare's play, directed by Justin Kurzel and starring Michael Fassbender in the title role.
+The film premiered at the Cannes Film Festival and Cotillard's performance earned her a nomination for the British Independent Film Award for Best Actress, and high praise from critics, particularly for her "Out, Damned Spot" monologue.
 Variety critic Guy Lodge remarked: "Her deathless sleepwalking scene, staged in minimalist fashion under a gauze of snowflakes in a bare chapel, is played with tender, desolate exhaustion; it deserves to be viewed as near-definitive."

-That same year, Cotillard starred in New York Philharmonic's production of Arthur Honegger's oratorio Joan of Arc at the Stake, and voiced the roles of The Rose in both the English and French versions of The Little Prince, directed by Mark Osborne; Scarlet Overkill in the French version of Minions; and April in the French-Canadian-Belgian 3D animated film April and the Extraordinary World (Avril et le Monde Truqué).
+That same year, she starred in the New York Philharmonic's production of Arthur Honegger's oratorio Joan of Arc at the Stake, and voiced the roles of The Rose in both the English and French versions of Mark Osborne's The Little Prince, Scarlet Overkill in the French version of Minions; and April, the title character in the French-Canadian-Belgian 3D animated film April and the Extraordinary World (Avril et le Monde Truqué).